 When tracking pledges as receivable, you will also see pledges included in closed Gift Ask actual totals when pledges are linked to asks.

-While Campaign, Project, and organizational statistics will change, bear in mind that Contact Statistics will not be affected when switching to receivable pledge tracking.
+While Campaign, Project, and organizational statistics will change, bear in mind that if you only select "Track Pledges as Receivable," Contact Statistics will not be affected when switching to receivable pledge tracking.
 This will allow for a clear picture of each donor's actual financial contributions, and ensures consistency when including giving statistics in donor receipts and other communication.